-Intuit Inc. INTU, which provides financial management and compliance products and services, has a VGM Score of B. This Zacks Rank #2 company has an expected EPS growth rate of 16.2% for 3-5 years.
+Ciena Corporation CIEN, which provides network hardware, software, and services, has a VGM Score of A. This Zacks Rank #2 company has an expected EPS growth rate of 17.3% for 3-5 years.

 Get the rest of the stocks on the list and start putting this and other ideas to the test.
 It can all be done with the Research Wizard stock picking and backtesting software.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.

 Click here to sign up for a free trial to the Research Wizard today.

 Disclosure: Officers, directors and/or employees of Zacks Investment Research may own or have sold short securities and/or hold long and/or short positions in options that are mentioned in this material.
 An affiliated investment advisory firm may own or have sold short securities and/or hold long and/or short positions in options that are mentioned in this material.

 Disclosure: Performance information for Zacks’ portfolios and strategies are available at: https://www.zacks.com/performance.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Rush Enterprises, Inc. (RUSHA) : Free Stock Analysis Report